Where to See Puffins in Iceland

 The Tjornes Peninsula is a small, remote peninsula in North Iceland famous for two things: the fossils that can be found on its west coast and the birdlife on its east.
 While the former draws visitors throughout the year, and its other popular resident bird species, the rock ptarmigan, does not migrate, the area truly comes alive with the arrival of the puffins.

-Several bird-watching trails will take you to see the puffins; one leads to its outermost tip, called Voladalstorfa, while another runs along the cliffs by Skeiðsöxl.
+Several bird-watching trails will take you to see the puffins; one leads to its outermost tip, called Voladalstorfa, while another runs along the cliffs by Skeidsoxl.
 Both of these will grant you fantastic views of the colony.
 While admiring them, you can keep an eye out for the elusive ptarmigans, great cormorants, and black guillemots.

 - See also: Whale Watching in Iceland

 The peninsula is also in a convenient location near other awe-inspiring sites of the North.
-It is, for example, just an hour’s drive from Lake Mývatn, an area renowned for its diverse array of geological and geothermal wonders.
-The ‘Capital of the North’, the cultural town of Akureyri, is just an hour and a half away.
+It is, for example, just an hour's drive from Lake Myvatn, an area renowned for its diverse array of geological and geothermal wonders.
+The "Capital of the North," the cultural town of Akureyri, is just an hour and a half away.

-Avid birdwatchers seeking more than just puffins should head just a few minutes south-east of the peninsula to Víkingavatn, the Viking Lake.
+Avid birdwatchers seeking more than just puffins should head just a few minutes southeast of the peninsula to Vikingavatn, the Viking Lake.
 The wetlands here are home to thousands of freshwater birds, allowing you to admire all kinds of duck species and nesting horned grebes.

 Puffin Watching at Ingolfshofdi